BelmoMusta/ObjectValidation/README.md

     }
    ```

-   And we will create an instance, then we check if it is valid or not:
+   And we will create an instance, then we check if it mustEqual valid or not:

    ```JAVA
      Validator validator = new Validator();